Interagency Wildland Fire Air Quality Response Program

 How do I become an Air Resource Advisor?

-Classes to become an Air Resource Advisor are given each spring.
-Those wishing more information on becoming an Air Resource Advisor should see the Internal page and contact Pete Lahm.
+Forest Service led classes to become an Air Resource Advisor are given each spring.
+Those wishing more information on becoming an Air Resource Advisor should see the example Pre-Work and contact Peter Lahm